 Geographically Specialised Funds are funds that cover investments particularly restricted to individual countries or region.
 Investors with really high-risk appetites can go for this one for the long term.
 Its horizon is at ten years.

 With the value of your investment directly linked to the movement of the market, the risks are higher.

 Simply put: if the market is bad, your investments will go down.
 If the market is good, your investments will go up.
 You must take note, however, that the past performance of a sub-fund does not necessarily reflect its future performance.
 Plus, you get the option of switching your funds when the market makes you feel uneasy.

 The units you have purchased may be insufficient to cover your insurance fees.

-As you grow older, you become a riskier client for insurance companies because you are more likely to get sick, become physically challenged, or pass away.
+It is part and parcel of life to grow old and be less immune to sickness.
+Therefore, insurance companies label you as a riskier client.
 To lessen this risk, insurance companies ask for higher fees for older policyholders – even if you keep the same coverage.

 This means that every year, even if you are paying the same amount of money for your policy, your premiums can buy fewer investment units to pay for your higher-costing insurance charge.

 This is especially risky for those whose accounts combine a high insurance coverage and a sub-fund that isn’t performing well because the cash value may not be enough to pay for the life insurance coverage’s charges.
 To fix this, you may either raise your premium payment or lessen the insurance coverage.